mozilla-l10n/documentation/products/firefox_android/testing_android.md

 Then, choose the .apk link out of the 3 possible options listed.
 Download should start and once the app is installed, you should be able to test your locale.

 ### What to look out for?
-* Language quality
+* Language quality.
-* Truncated words (cut-off from screen)
+* Truncated words (cut-off from screen).
-* Anything that appears broken on the UI
+* Anything that appears broken on the UI.
-* Check out at all the main screens, UI, menus, tabs, new features, etc. Make sure these all look good, that everything is properly translated and appears as expected
+* Check out at all the main screens, UI, menus, tabs, new features, etc. Make sure these all look good, that everything is properly translated and appears as expected.
-* Font support
+* Font support.
-* Check that all searchplugins are working correctly
+* Check that all searchplugins are working correctly.

 It is strongly suggested to start using these builds on a daily basis, so that you can get into as many screens as possible and check that everything looks fine.